Hyp-ed/hyped-2025/telemetry/packages/fake/README.md

 The `_currentValue` variable is mutable, so that only a single instance per class is needed, updating its current value.

 Not all sensors/measurements require their own class instance.
 For instance, in the navigation category only velocity (or the accelerometer reading) needs to be recorded in the class instance.
-From this value and given a reasonable function of time, the other navigation variables can be calculated accordingly at each time step using basic kinematics and calculus of limts.
+From this value and given a reasonable function of time, the other navigation variables can be calculated accordingly at each time step using basic kinematics and calculus of limits.
 Additionally, many other measurements have a dependency on pod velocity, generally increasing in proportion to the speed.
 Temperature is another measurement which dictates certain others, like reservoir pressure for example.

 Read more about sensors <a href="#sensorsStructure">here</a>.